 Power constitutes one of the single largest expenses for most of Ferroglobe's products.
 Ferroglobe focuses on minimizing energy prices and unit consumption throughout its operations by concentrating its silicon and manganese-based alloy production during periods when energy prices are lower.
-In 2020, Ferroglobe's total power consumption was 6,585 gigawatt-hours, with power contracts that vary across its operations.
+In 2021, Ferroglobe's total power consumption was 7,358 gigawatt-hours, with power contracts that vary across its operations.

 In Spain and France, FerroAtlántica receives a rebate on a portion of its energy costs in exchange for an agreement to interrupt production, and thus power usage, upon request.
-FerroAtlántica has power contracts to partly hedge risks related to energy price volatility in Spain.
+FerroAtlántica is negotiating to obtain power contracts to partly hedge risks related to energy price volatility in Spain.